PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-24.md

 "An exploding story sounds fun!
 I can't wait to see what happens."

-"Are you ready now?"
+"Okay, let's go, Pinkie."

-Pinkie nodded then Twilight started out the door.
-Pinkie followed behind, bouncing bubbly with a smile.
+Pinkie nods then Twilight started out the door.
+Pinkie follows behind, bouncing bubbly with a smile.